cnbbooks/lfe-manual/src/intro/README.md

 <ol>
 <li><a name="footnote-1">
-This page was adatped from the <a href="http://norvig.com/luv-slides.ps">Tutorial on Good Lisp Programming Style</a> by Peter Norvig and Kent Pitman.
+This page was adapted from the <a href="http://norvig.com/luv-slides.ps">Tutorial on Good Lisp Programming Style</a> by Peter Norvig and Kent Pitman.
 </li>
 </ol>